-- “How can we, as the next generation of Muslims leaders in America, work towards a better public image of our faith in the face of hostility, fear, and ignorance?”
+- “How can we, as the next generation of Muslim leaders in America, work towards a better public image of our faith in the face of hostility, fear, and ignorance?”

 To help guide them on their journeys, Shaykh Rami keeps bi-monthly office hours for spiritual care.
-He meets regularly with young Muslims whose challenges range from undergoing a crisis of faith to having parents undergoing a divorce to just needing to be heard while undergoing a confusing time in their own lives.
+He meets regularly with young Muslims whose challenges range from undergoing a crisis of faith to having parents experiencing a divorce to needing to be heard while undergoing a confusing time.

-In pursuit of its Vision, the MCC East Bay strives to:
+In pursuit of its Vision, MCC East Bay strives to: